Cosmology without Einstein's assumption that inertial mass produces gravity: New, Improved Field Equations

-\section{NEW, IMPROVED FIELD EQUATIONS}
+\section{New, Improved Field Equations}

-If Einstein's assumption is to be disallowed, then his source tensor for a continuous distribution of gravitating matter, $T^{\alpha \beta} = \rho u^\alpha u^\beta - (p/c^2) g^{\alpha \beta}$, must be modified or replaced.
-One might think to simply drop the second term and take $T^{\alpha \beta} = \rho u^\alpha u^\beta$, the energy-momentum tensor of the matter.
-This would be inconsistent, for the $\rho$ in that tensor is the density of inertial-passive mass, which we are now not assuming to be the same as active gravitational mass.
-What to do instead?
+If Einstein's assumption is to be disallowed, then his source tensor for a continuous distribution of gravitating matter, $T^{\alpha \beta} = (\rho \, + \, p/c^2) u^\alpha u^\beta - p g^{\alpha \beta}$, must be modified or replaced.
+One might think simply to drop the pressure terms and take $T^{\alpha \beta} = \rho u^\alpha u^\beta$, the energy-momentum tensor of the matter.
+This would be inconsistent, for the $\rho$ in that tensor is the density of inertial mass, which we are now not assuming to be the same as active gravitational mass.
+What should one do instead?

-At the same time that Einstein was creating his field equations David Hilbert was deriving the field equations for (in particular) empty space from the variational principle $\delta \! \int \! {\bm R}\,|g|^{\frac12} d^4\!x = 0$~\cite{hilb}.
-This is the most straightforward extension to the general relativity setting of the variational principle $\delta \! \int |\nabla \phi|^2 \, d^3\!x = 0$, whose Euler--Lagrange equation is equivalent to the Laplace equation $\nabla^2 \phi = 0$ for the newtonian potential $\phi$.
-Modifying that principle to $\delta \! \int (|\nabla \phi|^2 + 8 \pi \kappa \mu \phi) \, d^3\!x = 0$, where $\mu$ is the density of the {\it active\/} gravitational mass of matter, generates the Poisson equation $\nabla^2 \phi = 4 \pi \kappa \mu$.
+At the same time that Einstein was creating his field equations David Hilbert was deriving the field equations for (in particular) empty space from the variational principle $\delta \! \bigintsss \!\! {\bm R}\,|g|^{\frac12} d^4\!x = 0$~\cite{hilb}.
+This is the most straightforward extension to the general relativity setting of the variational principle $\delta \! \bigintsss \! |\nabla \phi|^2 \, d^3\!x = 0$, whose Euler--Lagrange equation is equivalent to the Laplace equation $\nabla^2 \phi = 0$ for the newtonian potential $\phi$.
+Modifying that principle to $\delta \! \bigintsss \! (|\nabla \phi|^2 + 8 \pi \kappa \mu \phi) \, d^3\!x = 0$, where $\mu$ is the density of the {\it active\/} gravitational mass of matter, generates the Poisson equation $\nabla^2 \phi = 4 \pi \kappa \mu$.
 The most straightforward extension of this modified principle to general relativity is

 for which the Euler--Lagrange equations are equivalent to

 which makes $T_{\alpha \beta} = -\frac12 \mu g_{\alpha \beta}$.
 Equivalent to this equation is ${\bm R}_{\alpha \beta} = \frac{4 \pi \kappa}{c^2} \mu g_{\alpha \beta}$, the 00 component of which reduces in the slowly varying, weak field approximation to the Poisson equation, with $\phi = \frac12 (g_{00} - c^2)$.